Environmental issues in Uruguay: Agencies

 The main state agency in charge of the environment is the National Directorate for the Environment (Dirección Nacional de Medio Ambiente, DINAMA) which is part of the Ministry of Housing, Territorial Planning and Environment.

 Green parties

-Green politics did not set roots in Uruguay for a long time.
-In the 1989 election the Green Eto-Ecologist Party obtained 0.5% of the popular vote; in general, environmental organizations have had low political significance, often as part of other bigger parties.
+Green politics did not set roots in Uruguay until in the 1989 election, when the Green Eto-Ecologist Party won 0.5% of the popular vote; in general, environmental organizations have had low political significance, often as part of other bigger parties.

-In the 2014 election a new political group is taking part, the Ecologist Radical Intransigent Party.
-Led by Cesar Vega, they preach on the preservation of natural resources and are against open-pit mining.
+In the 2014 election a new political group, the Ecologist Radical Intransigent Party, took part, led by Cesar Vega.
+They emphasize the preservation of natural resources and are against open-pit mining.